mt-akar/bottom_nav_layout/README.md

    - Page transition animations
    - In-page navigation
    - Back button navigation for Android
  - Works with any bottom bar you want.
-Use the material desing, grab one from pub.dev or use your own.
+Use the material or cupertino bottom bar, [grab one from pub.dev](https://pub.dev/packages?q=bottom+navigation+bar) or use your own.

 # Content
  - [Usage](#usage)